dmbarbour/wikilon/docs/AwelonLang.md

         [A](nc) [B] b == [[A](nc) B](nc)

-Substructural attributes do not prevent application of a value with `a`.
-Copy and drop are explicit in Awelon, so dynamically enforcing these attributes is feasible, a lot easier than it would be in a variable substitution based language.
-But ideally, they would be enforced statically.
+An affine value models a limited resource while a relevant value models a responsibility.
+If we're responsible for explicitly disposing of a resource, then it should be both affine and relevant, which corresponds to the 'linear' type.

-*Note:* Whether Awelon systems implement substructural types is entirely optional.
-And it might be more efficiently represented at the type description layer, in which case these annotations would be more to support type inference.
+Because copy and drop are explicit in Awelon, it isn't difficult to check substructural properties dynamically.
+However, it's still undesirable overhead.
+Ideally we should validate substructural types statically.

 ## Error Annotations